Kong/kong/README.md

 HTTP/1.1 200 OK
 ```

-Your user can now consume this API.
+Your user can now consume this API!

 To go further into mastering Kong and its plugins, refer to the complete [documentation](#documentation).